-In conclusion, I would like to explain you how to apply this knowledge in the trade.
+In conclusion, I would like to explain to you how to apply this knowledge in the trade.
 Let’s get back to the figure on the British pound.

 - For breakout by the stop order;

-Breakout trading is not really my style, I do not like it and do not recommend it to others since you can easily get a false breakout.
+Breakout trading is not my style, I do not like it and do not recommend it to others since you can easily get a false breakout.
 The return-risk ratio is fairly poor in this case.
 Trading at the retest of the broken level is a more conservative option.
 In this case, you may earn less money but the probability of a positive mathematical expectation of the transaction is much higher.

 The first thing you see is that the price has updated the previous maximum so the trend line drawn by the Sperandeo method is no longer relevant and requires revision.
-Since the maximum was updated, we will take for the second point secondary minimum that was before the current maximum.
+Since the maximum was updated, we will take for the second point a secondary minimum that was before the current maximum.

 If you had opened a short-term transaction using the aggressive way of trading, you would have gotten a stop-loss order or just gone in the black.
 If we had followed the conservative way, we wouldn’t have even opened the short-term transactions.
 Which scenario of consolidation (aggressive or conservative) to choose?
-I do not have an answer as it all depends on your temper, experience and trading skills.
+I do not have an answer as it all depends on your temper, experience, and trading skills.

 Well, I have tried to tell you as much as possible about this wonderful method and share my own experience.
 I do recommend you to apply this method of creating the trend lines by Victor Sperandeo and the rule of 1-2-3 trend change in your trading.
 This is a great trading tool though it requires skills and experience.
-So keep your hands in it using the trading history or the Forex Tester in order to “get the knack” of it.
+So keep your hands in it using the trading history or the Forex Tester to “get the knack” of it.

 By the way, the Sperandeo method is very similar to the Price Action chart pattern, which is called the 1-2-3 pattern.
 However, I think this is a topic for another article.
 That’s all.
-Thank you for attention.
+Thank you for your attention.